 Tate Stevens won the second season of the Fox singing competition "The X-Factor" in December.
 He opens the West Virginia State Fair in Greenbrier County with a free concert at 8 p.m.
 Friday.

 Success hasn't gone to Tate Stevens

 "We were in Asheville [N.C., to start production on the record] by January 3," he said.

-"My kids are getting ready for school.
+"I made a lot of good writer friends," Stevens said, adding that he's already working on a follow-up record, which could be out sooner rather than later."We're already looking at getting the writers lined up and starting to write," he said.
+"The next record will, hopefully, be a lot better, and we'll see how that goes."In the meantime, he said he was looking forward to things slowing down a little bit with the coming fall."My kids are getting ready for school.
 They're not looking forward to that, but my wife is, I think.
 Hopefully, I'll get to see some high school football games this year; my son plays.
 I'm looking to do some hunting, too.
 We didn't get to that last year."
 Reach Bill Lynch at email@example.com or 304-348-5195.